Hashtag Web3 / Updated

 1. Claiming Your Underlying Assets and Fees

-The primary function of an LP token is to act as a claim ticket.
-At any time, you can "burn" (return) your LP tokens to the protocol to withdraw your share of the liquidity pool.
+The primary function of an LP token is to serve as a claim ticket.
+You can "burn" (return) your LP tokens to the protocol at any time to withdraw your share of the liquidity pool.

 2. Yield Farming